JazzMaster/MasterMyVMs/README.md

 I have no issues as of yet emulating Mojave with my AMD FX CPU, it has on-die instruction support "above Mojave".
 Cuss me out all you want INTEL folk- Im still effectually out-processing you and AMD OCTO core DO EXIST.
-(Thats why I had the ROG board at first)
+Thats why I had the ROG board at first.

 ### KEYS?
 Its asking me for keys!!